Kia Telluride Insurance Rates

 Rates are averaged for all Kia Telluride models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Kia Telluride Insurance
+How to Find the Best Cheap Kia Telluride Insurance

-The following list is a review of the ideas that were covered in the charts and tables above.
+The following list is a quick review of the material that was illustrated above.

-- Drivers age 16 to 20 pay higher prices, possibly costing $432 a month including comprehensive and collision insurance
+- Drivers age 16 to 20 pay the highest rates, costing up to $432 each month for full coverage

-- Drivers considered higher risk who have several accidents or serious violations may pay on average $1,650 more each year than a safer driver
+- Higher risk drivers with a DUI or reckless driving violation will pay on average $1,650 more each year than a safer driver

 Rate Tables and Charts